lprib/vm/README.md

 Provide stack overflow and underflow hooks

+## Makefile
+- `make` runs all tests (supress build output)
+- `make test` run all tests
+- `make integration` build and run impl/integration_test
+- `make coverage` build and run tests, and open coverage report (clean before this so that it can be recompiled with coverage flags)

 ## ISA implementation
 - `LOAD [n]`: push value at addr n to stack
 - `STORE [n]`: pop stack and save at addr n
 - `LOAD_IMM [n]`: push value n to stack
-- `PICK [n]`: pick the nth top most value from stack, and duplicate it on to the stack
+- `PICK [n]`: remove the nth value on the stack, shuffle items on top to fill the gap, and push it to the top.
+Works with peek bitmask.
-- `TAKE [n]`: take the nth top most value from stack, move it to the top of the stack.
-All other values are shuffled accordingly.
 - `DUP`: duplicate top item on stack
 - `SWAP`: swap top 2 items on stack
 - `DROP`: remove top element from stack